-Clause 8.5.1 of ISO 9001 applies.
+Clause 8.5.1 of ISO 9001:2015 applies.

-Corrective action
+Corrective and preventive action

 Clauses 10.1 and 10.3 of ISO 9001:2015 apply.

 Preliminary requirements for ExCB assessment of Ex repair facilities

 As a pre-requisite, it shall be established that the Service Facility satisfies the requirements of IEC 60079-19 and IECEx OD 315-5 in terms of adequate facilities, equipment and competent personnel to perform the scope of work to be covered by the IECEx Certified Service Facility Certificate.